mui/material-ui/docs/src/pages/guides/typescript/typescript.md

 The demos include typed variants that use type casting.
 It is an acceptable tradeoff because the types are all located in a single file and are very basic.
 You have to decide for yourself if the same tradeoff is acceptable for you.
-We want the library types to be strict by default and loose via opt-in.
+The library types are be strict by default and loose via opt-in.